perwendel/perwendel.github.io/_posts/tutorials/2017-01-28-using-spark-with-kotlin.markdown

 comments: true
 permalink: /tutorials/kotlin
 github: https://github.com/tipsy/spark-kotlin
-summarytitle: Kotlin CRUD REST API
+category: simple
-summary: >
+summarytitle: Using Spark with Kotlin
- Learn how to use Kotlin with Spark by creating a simple CRUD REST API.
+summary: Use Kotlin with Spark to create a simple CRUD REST API.
 ---

 ## What You Will Learn